-CHBRP estimates annual insulin utilization after the initial 12 months from the enactment of AB 97 would likely stay similar to utilization estimates during the first 12 months postmandate.
-Utilization changes may occur if new diabetes products or medications change the landscape of insulin use for enrollees with diabetes, however CHBRP is unable to predict these types of changes.
-Similarly, health care utilization due to improved diabetes management may change in the long term.
+CHBRP estimates annual insulin utilization after the initial 12 months from the enactment of SB 473 would likely stay similar to utilization estimates during the first 12 months postmandate.
+Health care utilization due to improved diabetes management may change in the long term.
 Reductions in significant complications or comorbidities may take years to develop, but are not trivial.

 Similarly, reductions in significant complications or comorbidities may take years to develop, as would significant differences in disability and absenteeism.
-AB 97 is unlikely to impact these public health outcomes statewide, but at a person-level it could make a substantial difference in long-term health care spending, morbidity, and mortality for the enrollees who do experience substantial changes in cost sharing.
+SB 473 is unlikely to impact these public health outcomes statewide, but at a person-level it could make a substantial difference in long-term healthcare spending, morbidity, and mortality.

-CHBRP estimates that AB 97 could improve disparities related to income for some enrollees who have cost-related barriers to insulin use.
+CHBRP estimates that SB 473 would improve disparities related to income for some enrollees who have cost-related barriers to insulin use.
 CHBRP is unable to estimate reductions in existing disparities.
-However, because the prevalence of diabetes is higher for Black persons than for Whites, and there is evidence that cost-related medication nonadherence is also more associated with Black persons, it is possible that this disparity may be reduced for the population AB 97 impacts.
+However, because the prevalence of diabetes is higher for Blacks than for Whites, and there is evidence that cost-related medication nonadherence is also more associated with Blacks, it is possible that this disparity may be reduced for the population SB 473 impacts.

-The impact of AB 97 on premature mortality is unknown due to the lack of evidence that reduced cost sharing for insulin reduces mortality.
+The impact of SB 473 on premature mortality is unknown due to the lack of evidence that reduced cost sharing for insulin reduces mortality.
 However, well-controlled blood glucose results in fewer diabetes-related comorbidities (blindness, amputations, kidney disease, etc.).
 Therefore, for those patients who attain good glycemic control through increased adherence to insulin, these diabetes-related comorbidities that are known to lead to premature death could be prevented, delayed, or ameliorated.